 If you want to attempt the import without affecting your accounts, you can create a new dummy account called "Import Test" by selecting Account > New Account.

-If you're unsure which import settings to use, you can contact the support team by emailing EMAIL, or by creating a discussion on SUPPORT FORUM.
+If you're unsure which import settings to use, you can contact the support team by emailing email@example.com, or by creating a new support ticket here.

 Importing transactions in this way will import them as "unconfirmed" and as though they have been downloaded from your bank.
-You'll fine the steps for handling these imported transactions in THIS ARTICLE.
+You'll find the steps for handling these imported transactions in this article.